megai2/d912pxy/README.md

 # Installing

-1. Set your resolution to `Fullscreen Windowed` or `Windowed` mode.
+1. Recommended: Set your resolution to `Fullscreen Windowed` or `Windowed` mode.
 2. Disable all overlay software.
 3. Download latest release [from here](https://github.com/megai2/d912pxy/releases).
 4. Unpack it into the game folder, so d912pxy folder is in game root folder.
 (Next to Gw2-64.exe)